Grants in Aid for Graduate Students

 - Applicants who previously received Grants in Aid funding from the committee are eligible to apply for the award again to fund a new research project provided that the research from the previous award has been completed.
 Past award winners must include an abstract (200 words or less) in their proposal application that succinctly summarizes the previous research funded by the award.

-Interested individuals should submit a complete award application via email to the Graduate Student Grants in Aid Committee chair by 11:59 p.m.
+Interested individuals should submit a complete award application via the AP-LS proposal management system by 11:59 p.m.
 PST on the date of the identified submission deadline.
 Questions should be emailed to the Grants-in-Aid chair.